theirc/airbel/src/_projects/revolutionizing-treatment-for-acute-malnutrition.md

 description: >-
   IRC is proposing a suite of five approaches to simplify treatment for acute malnutrition and to make it more accessible.
-Alongside an ambitious advocacy campaign, they have the potential to revolutionize the way children with acute malnutrition are treated.
+Alongside an ambitious advocacy campaign, they have the potential to transform the way children with acute malnutrition are treated.
 hero_image:
 featured_image: